-The following external websites contain primary source and educational materials helpful in researching this state.
+The following external websites contain primary source and educational materials helpful in researching each U.S. state and territory.

 Explore these resources for historical context and specific records that reveal details about the lives of African American ancestors.

 Most religious records are maintained at the local level.
 It is important to reach out directly to your ancestors' house of worship.
 Keep in mind that original records from a particular religious institution may also have been transferred to the custody of an area library, historical society, or denominational archive for preservation and research.
 See the Library of Congress Church and Synagogue Records for Genealogy Research Guide for additional information and research strategies.